-In the 1960’s the family moved to Hawaii where Ana went to school and later joined the Job Corps.
+In the 1960’s the family moved to Hawaii where Ana went to school and raised two loving sons.
 While still in Hawaii, Ana raised two sons, Renaldo “Reno” and Ronald “Ronnie”.
 Later in life Ana ventured off to the mainland visiting Texas and Virginia before making her home in Leesville South Carolina.
-Ana carried a longtime career at Shealy’s Bar-B-Que making a host of lifelong friends-turned-family with whom she laughed, gossiped, partied, traveled and explored with.
-Some of her favorite things were coffee, chocolate, peanut butter, Al Green, watching her shows, her dogs and of course her “kids”.
+Ana carried a longtime career at Shealy’s Bar-Be-Que making a host of lifelong friends-turned-family with whom she laughed, gossiped, partied, traveled and explored with.
+Some of her favorite things were coffee, chocolate, peanut butter, Al Green, watching her shows, her dogs and of course – her “kids”.
 No matter what life threw her way, she conquered it with the utmost strength and unmatched sassiness.

 In the later years of life, Ana fought a long & hard health battle and nevertheless stayed strong up until her last breath on June 28, 2020 in her home surrounded by her family, exactly where she wanted to be.

-Ana is reunited with her dearly missed father, mother and twin sister; another sister, Mealefu Tuilaepa; two brothers, Taumoeae and Siaosi Tuilaepa.
+Ana is reunited with her dearly missed father, mother and twin sister; another sister, Mealefu Tuilaepa; two brothers, Taumaoe and Siaosi Tuilaepa.

 To send flowers to the family or plant a tree in memory of Ana Salu (Tuilaepa) Levels, please visit our floral store.